leo-colisson/proof-at-the-end/README.md

 \end{proofE}
 ```

-Note also that it is also possible to give options to the `proofEnd` environment, but it is usually useless, as it will automatically pick the parameters from the last `theoremEnd` environment.
+Note also that it is possible to give options to the `proofEnd` environment, but it is usually useless, as it will automatically pick the parameters from the last `theoremEnd` environment.
 However, if for some reasons you want to change the options of the proof only, you can do it, but do it as your own risks ;)

 ### Usual styles ###